 Summer 2017.
 From left to right - Molly the owner, gardner and photographer, Asa the herdsman and farm manager, Joe our amazing cheesemaker, Theo our summer intern, Jonathan the best farmhand ever, David our assistant cheesemaker and affineur, Tim our gardens manager, Noah our summer cheese intern and Eric the amazing farm manager and owner.
 Missing from this photo are Sophie whose love of large mammals is present every day, Chelsea, without whom, our farm stand and the farmers market just wouldn't happen and Will who has recently joined us from northern Vermont.
 Don't forget Ruby ... without her who would chase the ducks?
 This is the amazing group makes it all happen.
 Send them some hip-hip hoorays!

-Thanks to Joe and his dedication to each little Prufrock we won 1st place for American Farmstead Cheese this year!
+Thanks to Joe and his dedication to each little Prufrock we won 1st place for American Farmstead Cheese last year and this year we have taken 3rd place in the same category, again with Prufrock!
 A native Virginian, Joe came to us by way of Caramont Farm Creamery.
 Joe has a love for life that is infectious.
 His energy abounds and his ability to focus on the task at hand is mind boggling.
-Coming to the island in the spring of 2014 Joe has been able to further his fishing career be it a dawn along the oceans edge or at midnight searching for squid.
+Coming to the island in the spring of 2014 Joe has been able to further his fishing career whilst roller blading be it at dawn along the oceans edge or midnight searching for squid.

 A native islander Jonathan has worked this land longer than any of us.
 Before joining us here at The Grey Barn he worked for David Douglas who ran this land as Rainbow Farm.
 He makes hay when the sun shines and is ready for anything ... taking awesome care of the pigs or finding baby ducklings ... he's da' man.